ankit957173/mern-auth/README.md

 ## Live Demo

-The application is deployed at https://mern-auth-axuo.onrender.com/
+The application is deployed at https://mern-auth-axuo.onrender.com/ and vercel at https://mern-auth-ankit-singh-tanwars-projects.vercel.app/

 ## Environment Variables